 These can also choose to retain their former citizenship, as Costa Rica dual citizenship is permitted.

-No matter the way one wants to use to apply for a Costa Rican passport, he or she must prove financial worthiness and good knowledge of the Spanish language.
+No matter the way one wants to use to apply for a Costa Rican passport in 2023, he or she must prove financial worthiness and good knowledge of the Spanish language.
 A citizenship test will also be required and through it, the person must prove he or she knows the Costa Rican culture.
 Immigration to Costa Rica can be quite easy with the help of our specialists.
+Here is also a video on citizenship:

 Data on Costa Rica’s population